Brown Eyes Baby: Background and release

-Urban stated that upon hearing "Brown Eyes Baby" in January of 2022, he had a "visceral reaction," and "just loved it."
+Urban stated that upon hearing "Brown Eyes Baby" in January 2022, he had a "visceral reaction," and "just loved it."
 He remarked, "Once I heard it a lot more, I realized it’s everything: it’s the lyric, it’s the melody, it’s the way the song is written.
 It just connected.
 It made a connection with me."
 He was unaware of who had written the song until after he had decided to record it, as the original demo was sung by Josh Thompson.

 Urban previewed a clip of a live performance of the song from his tour on social media on June 29, 2022.
 It was released to digital and streaming platforms as well as country radio on July 8, 2022.
 Morgan Wallen took to Instagram to thank Urban for "doing [his] thing" with the song, adding that he was "proud to be a part of writing it."